tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-retool-resource.md

 ## Summary
-You now have a Snowflake resource defined in Retool, named `Snowflake DB`.
+You now have a Snowflake resource defined in Retool, named `Snowflake DB - Account Admin`.

 Reminder: The name here is important!
 The app code we provide expects the Resource to have this name.
 (You can choose to rename it, after you've finished setting everything up.)